 So in just two key areas, namely communication and quality, life has changed at an accelerated pace.
 Customer expectations have changed with them – drastically but not unreasonably.

 Generational Component: My 25 year old early millennial (Y Generation) daughter can not remember life without mobile phones since she was 3 when they arrived.
 I showed my 15 year old a long playing record yesterday.
 She couldn’t get her head around how it worked or how you found the track you want to play.
-The first Z Generation children will become teenagers in 2018.
-The point is that business is selling to an accelerating change market with customers buying patterns and expectations adjusting in response to the shifting communication environment.
+The first Z Generation children become teenagers from 2018.
+The point is that business is selling to an accelerating change market Customers buying patterns and expectations are constantly adjusting in response to the shifting communication environment.

 One thing is for sure: It’s all become a lot quicker.
 If it takes more than 2 clicks it might not be worth the trouble.

 Here’s a reasonable response time guide:

 - WhatsApp: 20 seconds to 20 minutes